David Alcocer, Associate Vice President for Budget Analysis and Planning at the UC Office of the President.

 Dania has always championed equity work in the private, nonprofit, and government sectors, and has even taken her talents to Broadway.
 She was the first deputy chief diversity officer at the College of William and Mary in Williamsburg, Virginia; and served in Virginia’s public defender’s office.
 Prior to coming to UC Berkeley, she was the first associate chancellor and chief diversity officer at the University of California, Merced.

-E. Janie Pinterits, Ph.D., Diversity, Equity, & Inclusion (DEI) Program Manager: Dr. Pinterits promotes solutions for inclusive leadership and belonging in organizations.
-As the former Diversity Officer, former Assistant Provost, and Associate Professor at Alliant University’s California School of Professional Psychology, she oversaw all DEI committees across six campuses.
-She supported 80+ events and projects per year for affinity groups related to: Accessibility, African-American, Allies, Asian/Pacific Islander, Indigenous Peoples, Latinx, Pride/LGBTQ, Veterans, Women, and more.Dr.
-Pinterits has conducted 100+ engaging workshops and presentations related to diversity, equity, and inclusion, including implicit bias and microaggressions.
-She has been awarded grants to support pipeline programs for underrepresented students in behavioral science careers.
+Janie Pinterits promotes solutions for inclusive leadership and belonging in organizations.
+She enthusiastically oversees LBNL’s nine Employee Resource Groups and provides DEI facilitation and consultation.
+As a former Diversity Officer, Assistant Provost, and professor she has conducted engaging workshops and presentations for over 20 years.
+Janie has been awarded grants to support pipeline programs for underrepresented students in behavioral science careers.
 Her publications related to DEI have appeared in The Journal of Counseling Psychology, Counselor Education and Supervision, PsycCRITIQUES, and The Oxford Handbook of Social Class in Counseling.
-She earned the American Psychological Association’s (APA) Society of Counseling Psychology Section on Ethnic and Racial Diversity’s 2013 Outstanding Service to Diverse/Underserved Communities award.
+She earned the American Psychological Association’s (APA) Society of Counseling Psychology Section on Ethnic and Racial Diversity’s Outstanding Service to Diverse/Underserved Communities award.
 She earned her Ph.D. in Counseling Psychology from UC Santa Barbara.
 An avid bicyclist, she is a recipient of East Bay Bike Coalition’s Bicycle Commuter of the Year award.

 Jody Stiger, Systemwide Director of Community Safety, UCOP